OFA-Sys/OFA/README.md

 Also we provide Colab notebooks for you to better perceive the procedures.
 Click [here](colab.md) to check them out!
 <br></br>

+# Use in Huggingface Transformers
+We support the inference of OFA in Huggingface Transformers.
+Check the [README](transformers.md) and [Colab Notebook](https://colab.research.google.com/drive/1Ho81RBV8jysZ7e0FhsSCk_v938QeDuy3?usp=sharing) for more information.
+Codes are released in this branch https://github.com/OFA-Sys/OFA/tree/feature/add_transformers
+<br><br>

 # News
 * 2022.8.22: Released checkpoints and demos of **OFA** and **Chinese CLIP** on [ModelScope](https://modelscope.cn/).
 Check the [README](modelscope.md) for more details!